 It has given me a place free of discrimination and judgment- just support and kindness.
 Pole dancers are at all different levels and abilities.
 Instead of feeling competitive, each offers a helping hand and advice to make sure everyone is safe doing the tricks and feels comfortable.
 Feeling comfortable in your situation plays a huge factor in your safety on the pole because if you don’t feel comfortable and you don’t trust the pole or yourself, the trick won’t be success.

 Pole dancing has given me more confidence in my own body.
 The less clothes you have, the more skin contact you have with the pole, the safer you will be when performing tricks.
 This means most of your body is exposed- thighs, stomach, arms, etc.

 No one cares.

-Some are covered in tattoos.
-Some have many piercings.
-Some have both or none at all.
+Some are covered in tattoos, piercings, both or none at all.
 Some shave everywhere.
 Others don’t shave.
 There are men and women.
 There are older folk and younger folk.

 3. Support and Confidence

 My pole studio has given me this support group that makes me really feel at home in a city and country that are still new to me (I have lived here for about a year).
 As this area is very bilingual, classes are done in both languages, even if the teacher is not comfortable in one or either language because it isn’t about what people think, it is about sharing our love for the sport.

 I’ve collected bruises throughout my life, but I am more proud of my bruises from pole than from other endeavors or as we call them, pole kisses.
 Because, it shows me that I am pushing myself outside my comfort zone while pushing myself to get stronger physically, but also mentally and emotionally.
 To fully love myself- curves and all, especially when I am hanging upside down with only my two hands and one ankle as physical contact with the pole (this move is called the Extended Butterfly), while my fellow pole dancers rooting me on.